ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 - Assuming constant variable cost per unit, income would have been lower.
 - With fewer units produced, less fixed costs would have been allocated to the ending inventory under absorption costing.
-- The preceding statement assumes variable cost per unit is constant.

 ### Q4: